Avoid loss and damage when mailing coins or other small items. Before shipping anything to us, please see our buying information and contact us.

 Make and keep a visual record of your items using camera, scanner, or photocopier.
 If you have digital or printed inventory, please send us a copy.
 Excel database or Word document preferred.
 This can save us time in attributing or evaluating.
 We will make our own itemized offer, or can use yours.

 Internal Packing TIGHT is the word!
 Allowing contents to shift during shipment can shred paper envelopes, abrade items, and cause the packing box to burst from the inside out.

 Get one each size of the free flat-rate boxes from the post office and choose the best fit.
 They are free and cheap to ship compared to weight-based rates.
 Stuff Styrofoam peanuts, tightly crushed newspaper, etc. into any open spaces.
 Don't put so much weight into a box that it would burst if dropped - use styrofoam sheets or other dense padding between the contents and the box itself, or ship in more than one box.
 When the box is closed and shaken, you should not feel any shifting or hear any rattle.
 Use narrow strapping tape around the box both ways if it is heavy.
 Clear tapes are usually too broad to fit paper tape over top, which you will need if you register the package.
 Unless they are very valuable, use Media Mail, not flat rate boxes, for books.

+Mailing USA: Use postal insurance up to about $800.
+Above this, the $13 registration minimum fee is better protection, but you will need to cover any sticky tape with water-activated tape.
+The postal clerk can supply this.
+Keep your receipt; it includes the tracking number.
 From outside USA: Ship by registered or insured post.
 You may declare as coins and set any value, as there is no duty on coins to the USA.
 Do not declare age, or country of issue or origin, only "coins."
 Option: If your local postal system is not trustworthy and you wish to declare as "metal stamping samples" give a value under $200.
 If sending money items which are not in coin form, declare "ethnographic money / barter media".
 If sending non-monetary items, please request our instructions.